HomeDing/homeding.github.io/recipes/alarm.md

 ---
-title: Alarm with timer for duration
+title: Alarm with timer for duration Recipe
+tags: ["Recipe"]
 ---

 # {{data.title}}

+This recipe uses a alarm and timer element to create a digital signal with a specific duration at a output pin.

+This shows how a timer can be used to "forward" the action from a alarm element to the digital output and give the signal a defined duration.

 ```json
 {